World Radiosport Team Championship: History

 WRTC 2014 was held primarily in Eastern Massachusetts, USA.
 59 teams representing 39 countries.
 Similar to WRTC 2010, temporary locations with tents, generators, a 40-foot tower with tri-band Yagi and inverted vee antennas were constructed by local volunteers.
 For the first time, both operators were allowed to transmit simultaneously, as in a "Multioperator, Two-Transmitter" (M/2) competition.
 First place went to Dan Craig, N6MJ and Chris Hurlbut, KL9A from the U.S.A.
 Rastislav Hrnko, OM3BH, and Jozef Lang, OM3GI from Slovakia, finished second.
 Manfred Wolf, DJ5MW and Stefan von Baltz, DL1IAO from Germany finished third, just edging out the American team of Kevin Stockton, N5DX and Steve London, N2IC, by a single multiplier.

 WRTC 2018 was held in Wittenberg, Germany.
 First place went to Gediminas Lucinskas, LY9A and Mindaugas Jukna, LY4L from Lithuania.

 WRTC 2022 was held in 2023 in Bologna, Italy.
 First place went to Yaroslav Oliinyk, UW7LL from Ukraine and Yuri Onipko, VE3DZ from Canada.

-WRTC 2026 will be held in East Anglia, UK.
+WRTC 2026 was be held in East Anglia, UK in July 2026.
+Initial scoring announced on July 13th, 2026 was adjusted on September 1st, 2026.
+Violating of WRTC rules caused four cases of disqualification of the teams and the winners were announced to be Manfred Wolf, DJ5MW and Ulrich Ann, DM5EE.